 Cause Frequency Over Time

-The final report available on the Safety Observation is the Cause Frequency Over Time chart.
+The final report available on the Hazard Reporting is the Cause Frequency Over Time chart.

-The Safety Observation chart displays the metrics for reports of a selected cause or causes over time using month-to-month frequency.
+The Hazard Reporting chart displays the metrics for reports of a selected cause or causes over time using month-to-month frequency.
 When users analyze multiple causes, all records containing any of the hazards selected are included in the data used to generate the resulting graph.

 In Figure 4, the safety manager is analyzing how the frequency of multiple causes have changed from January 2017 to January 2019.
 The X-axis displays the passage of time and the Y-axis displays the weighted frequency.